 Some laundry tips and old wives' tales are simply a waste of time and money.
 Here are ten laundry myths, debunked with some real information you can use to make laundry easier.

-The idea of using hair spray to remove ink from laundry began in the 1950s and was actually a valid tip.
-It was the alcohol in hair spray that worked on the ink stain.
-However, today's hair sprays are different from those aerosols of yesteryear.
-Many formulas do not even contain alcohol and can actually cause stains compounding the ink that's still on your garment.Continue to 3 of 11 below.
+The idea of using hairspray to remove ink from laundry began in the 1950s and was actually a valid tip.
+It was the alcohol in hairspray that worked on the ink stain.
+Today's hairsprays are different from those aerosols of yesteryear, though.
+Many formulas do not even contain alcohol and can actually cause stains, compounding the problem of the ink that's still on your favorite jeans.

-I had not heard this myth until recently but a reader was convinced that adding a cup of black coffee to the rinse water would prevent black jeans from fading.
-It would take a washer-full of espresso to make a difference in the color of black jeans.
+We had not heard this myth until recently, but a reader was convinced that adding a cup of black coffee to the rinse water would prevent black jeans from fading.
+In reality, it would take a washer-full of espresso to make a difference in the color of black jeans.

 More is not better when it comes to laundry detergent.
 We are all quite guilty of using too much detergent and creating excessive suds that actually redeposit soil onto our clothing.

 Many liquid detergent caps make it difficult to see measuring lines.
 Take time to use a permanent marker to enhance those lines.
 You'll save money and get cleaner laundry.
 It is also a good idea to use half as much detergent as recommended and see if you are pleased with the results.
 You can always add more, but you can never pull it out.

 If you have a front load washer, that smell coming from your machine could be because you are using too much detergent and fabric softener.

 As tempting as it is to tackle the stain on a shirt by rubbing it away, turn it inside out and start there.
 By treating a stain from the back of the fabric, you are pushing the stain out of the fabric fibers rather than rubbing it in deeper.
 Learn more about spot treating stains to save yourself some frustration and to reduce your laundry loads.Continue to 5 of 10 below.